-Fiscal year

-(As 2019 adjusted) (As 2020 adjusted)

-Gross profit \$ 98,330 \$ 115,563

-Adjusted to exclude the following (as related to cost of revenues):

-Stock-based compensation 193 642

-Amortization of intangible assets 5,282 7,371

-Restructuring costs - 765

-Non-GAAP gross profit \$ 103,805 \$ 124,341
+Year ended June 30, Six months ended December 31, (As 2019 adjusted) (As 2020 adjusted) 2019 2020 Gross profit \$ 98,330 \$ 115,563 \$ 56,197 \$ 63,318 Adjusted to exclude the following (as related to cost of revenues): Stock-based compensation 193 642 472 563 Amortization of intangible assets 5,282 7,371 3,685 3,433 Restructuring costs 765 Non-GAAP gross profit \$ 103,805 \$ 124,341 \$ 60,354 \$ 67,314

-- As adjusted to reflect the impact of the full retrospective adoption of Topic 606.
-See Note 2 to our consolidated financial statements for a summary of adjustments. - (5) We define Non-GAAP operating profit as GAAP operating loss excluding stock-based compensation expense, amortization of intangible assets, and certain acquisition-related transaction costs and restructuring costs.
-We believe Non-GAAP operating profit provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of operating loss.
+As adjusted to reflect the impact of the full retrospective adoption of Topic 606.
+See Note 2 to our consolidated financial statements for a summary of adjustments.

+(5) We define Non-GAAP recurring gross profit as GAAP total recurring revenues less GAAP total cost of recurring revenues adjusted for the portion of cost related to stock-based compensation and amortization of intangible assets.
+We believe Non-GAAP recurring gross profit provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of recurring gross profit as management is focused on increasing sales associated with our recurring revenue stream.
 See "About this Prospectus-Non-GAAP Financial Measures."

-The following table provides a reconciliation of GAAP operating loss to non-GAAP operating profit (in thousands):
+The following table provides a reconciliation of recurring gross profit to non-GAAP recurring gross profit (in thousands):